Fix ModuleNotFoundError in VS Code: 5 Causes and Fixes

 Step 4: Check for Editable Install Issues

-If you're developing a package and importing it by name:
+If you are developing a package and importing it by name:

-Without -e, changes to your source files don't reflect in the installed package.
+Without -e, changes to your source files do not reflect in the installed package.
 With -e, Python imports directly from your source directory.

 Step 5: VS Code Settings Override